xiaoheyu/NODEJS-FileManager/README.md

 We can run node-file-manager in terminal directly.
 We can specify prot add data root dir by `-p` and `-d`, default with 5000 and scripts directory.

 Then, we can view localhost:8080/ in our browr.
+You can also open your port through ufw for public access.